 Regular Inspections

 Regular inspections are a cornerstone of ensuring the durability and efficiency of hard hats.
-It is recommended to inspect the hard hat before every use, looking for signs of wear or tear.
+It is recommended that the hard hat be inspected before every use, looking for signs of wear or tear.
 This proactive approach can significantly contribute to maintaining a safe work environment.

 Proper Storage

 Proper storage of hard hats will also increase the life of their wearers.
 The hats must be stored in a cool and dry location, far from sunlight and chemicals.
-Beware of storing them at high temperatures, as this may cause the material to decay more rapidly.
+Beware of storing them at high temperatures, which may cause the material to decay more rapidly.

 Cleaning and Maintenance

 Regular cleaning will help maintain the integrity of the hard cap.
 Use a gentle detergent and water to clean the hard hat.
 Beware of harmful chemicals that could harm the fabric.
-Also, it is important to let the cap dry completely before putting it on for the second time.
+Also, it is essential to let the cap dry entirely before putting it on for the second time.

 Regulatory Standards and Compliance